EitharAlfatih/Introductory-Analysis-to-Vancouver-Business-Landscape/README.md

 ### Methods and packages used

-- Data preprocessing was done using Python Pandas package.
+- Data preprocessing was done using Python `Pandas` package.
 - Textual data for business types was preprocessed using Python `Spacy` and `NLTK` packages.
-- Topic Modeling was applied to find the main 15 Business types using Gensim Package.
+- Topic Modeling was applied to find the main 15 Business types using `Gensim ` Package.
-- All data visualization was done in Altair.
+- All data visualization was done in `Altair`.